 This update includes new FEA validation rules.
 For most of the structural analysis types (static, dynamic, harmonic, thermal, and thermomechanical Analysis), new validation rules have been implemented that either warn the user or prevent the run creation in case an under-constrained setup is being recognized.

-For example, a static analysis with only fixations and no loads or vice-versa, an analysis with only loads and no constraints will prompt an error message before actually starting a run, as shown above.
+For example, a static analysis with only fixations and no loads or vice-versa, an analysis with only loads and no constraints will prompt an error message before actually starting a run.

 Update Six: Expanding Our Import & Export Capabilities